 Main types of network architecture

 There are two types of network architecture: peer-to-peer (P2P) and client/server.
 In P2P architecture, two or more computers are connected as “peers,” meaning they have equal power and privileges on the network.
 A P2P network does not require a central server for coordination.
-Instead, each computer on the network acts as both a client (a computer that needs to access a service) and a server (a computer that serves the needs of the client accessing a service).
+Instead, each computer on the network acts as a client (a computer that needs to access a service) and a server (a computer that serves the client’s needs accessing a service).
 Each peer makes some of its resources available to the network, sharing storage, memory, bandwidth, and processing power.

 Network topology refers to how the nodes and links in a network are arranged.
 A network node is a device that can send, receive, store, or forward data.
 A network link connects nodes and may be either cabled or wireless links.